openpolitics/manifesto/manifesto/house-of-lords.md

 ## Ban on ministerial positions

-No ministerial should be held by an unelected politician.
-We will ban the appointment of Lords to any positions within the Government.
+No ministerial position should be held by an unelected politician.
+As such, only sitting members of the House of Commons will be permitted to take up Government posts.

 ## House of Citizens